Why Is My Cat Afraid of Dogs?

 Reward your cat and dog

 Continue to reinforce good behaviour by rewarding both your cat and dog.
-When your kitty shows a calm demeanor towards your pup, give them a few treats.
+When your kitty shows a calm demeanour towards your pup, give them a few treats.
 It’s unlikely your two pets will become best friends, but with these steps your cat won’t be living in fear of your dog.

 While it might seem funny or harmless to watch cats jump at the sight of cucumbers or unfamiliar dogs, you should always avoid any situation where your cat can feel frightened.
 Our beloved felines are sensitive creatures and stress in cats can often manifest in painful ways.
 Take the time to understand why your cat is afraid of dogs and help them get used to new pups in the family.
 This way you can create a happy environment for all the furry friends in your household.